jeswr/queryable-credentials/README.md

 ## Approaches

-As explored more deeply in the research section, there appear to be to be a few general approaches that can be taken:
+As explored more deeply in the research section, there appear to be to be a few general approaches that can be taken.
+For sligtly more detailed, but less coherent notes, see [here](./notes/research.md):

- - Build a SPARQL engine on top of an existing ZKVM such as [Riskzero](https://risczero.com) or [Halo 2](https://zcash.github.io/halo2/):
+ - Build a SPARQL engine on top of an existing [Zero Knowledge Virtual Machine](https://dev.risczero.com/api/zkvm/) (ZKVM) such as [Riskzero](https://risczero.com) or [Halo 2](https://zcash.github.io/halo2/):
     - Pros:
       - Would likely be able to implement full SPARQL expressivity
       - These ZKVMs are very robust, and appear to be well funded by the crypto communities
     - Cons:
       - Feasibility unknown, requires advice from ZKVM expert or experimentation
       - Would likely result in large proof size since proof is at level of assembly instruction execution rather than higher-order rule evaluation
-      -

  - Build on top of a related solution such as:
    - [Circuitree](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9718332): A Datalog Reasoner in Zero-Knowledge
      - Pros:
-       - Close to SPARQL technology (existing N3 reasoning and SPARQL querying engines are built on top of )
+       - Close to SPARQL technology (existing N3 reasoning and SPARQL querying engines are built on top of)
      - Cons:
+       - Not tailored for proof of derived facts - and likely has large proofs size; instead is defined for full ZKP of arbitrary prolog execution.
-       - Cannot find public codebase (have contacted author)
+       - Cannot find public codebase (am trying to contact author)
+   - [PoneglyphDB](https://arxiv.org/pdf/2411.15031): ZKP of SQL Evaluation - in this case it would more likely that we build a related solution than an identical solution.
+     - Pros:
+       - It is a working solution for doing fully fledged ZKP proof of correct evalutation of a query engine that does not disclose the data used throughout the evaluation.
+     - Cons:
+       - SPARQL `->` SQL rewrites is going to be a very messy approach if that is how we chose to go about it
+       - It is not dealing with signatures; it is proving that SQL queries were evaluated correctly.
+   - [Lean ZKP](https://eprint.iacr.org/2024/267.pdf): A zero knowledge theorem prover compatible with lean4:
+      - Pros:
+        - Specialised for proving that theorems are true in zero knowledge - including SAT and other formal logic problems.
+This is a problem that can easily be translated into "is the following query true given this set of facts".
+        - Has a relatively small proof size according to the paper
+      - Cons:
+        - Codebase appears to have been unmaintained for last 8 months
+        - Unclear how easy it would be to translate this to a production system - would a theorem prover be needed to make every implementation work?
+        - Would likely need to collaborate directly with the original author to make this work.

+ - Try compose operations from existing W3C VC Specifications / build a queryable interface on top of them.
+   - Pros:
+     - Builds on top of existing standards / no need to get under the hood of managing canonicalisation, hashing, and signing.
+     - Using existing standards makes adoption easier
+   - Cons:
+     - **Likely deal breaker**: Will not have the expressivity of SPARQL or inference, in fact I'm not sure that anything other than choosing to show a subset of the originally issued VC is true with the current BBS or ECDSA specs - including the inability to perform e.g. range proofs over age statements.
+The reason for this claim is that the granularity of a signature is over the hash of an n-quad stringds (or a multiset of hashes of n-quad strings).
+This means that in order to do a range proof one would have to prove, in zero knowledge, that the string can be (1) parsed to a triple where the the subject is :Jesse the predicate is :dob and the object is some xsd:dateTime less than or equal to "03-01-2006"^^xsd:dateTime.
+   - Compromised approach
+     - It may be possible to improve the ability to do things like range proofs with some updates to the current specs.
+Most immediately coming to mind would be to change the strategy from hashing n-quads to, to perform salted hashing on each element of a triple (and for typed datatypes to separately hash the datatype, value and langtag) and then do a merkle-tree style rollup of the hashes and sign the root hash.
+That way the holder is able to selectively reveal and make claims about parts of triples; and directly apply range proofs on e.g. the value of a triple.

  - Bespoke approaches:
+   - Largely go from scratch; with something similar to the RDF 1.2 style API above in mind
-   -
+     - Pros:

- - Try compose operations from existing W3C VC Specifications.
+       - We can be very particular about the API design and how things are signed in order to have high query expressivity
-   -
+     - Cons:

- - Try a similar approach the the existing W3C VC Specifications with updated hashing algorithms
+       - This would essentially result in needing to build competing specs to the current VC specs which would be very time consuming and have less likelihood of adoption of the RDF 1.2 specs already have adoption themselves.

 ## Groups and organisations with related interests
  - W3C verifiable credentials